Marie-Ève Janvier: Biography

 They both took part in a revival of Don Juan in February 2012 where Janvier played the role of Maria against Breau in the role of Don Juan.
 This was followed by joint promotional tour called La vie à deux tour in Quebec in Spring 2012.

-On the March 3, 2016, having been a steady couple since 2004, Janvier and Breau welcomed their first child, Léa, into the world.
+On March 3, 2016, having been a steady couple since 2004, Janvier and Breau welcomed their first child, Léa, into the world.
 Their second child, Laurence, was born on April 20, 2021.